WangSongshuo/Playbook-Portfolio/playbooks/Attack.md

 ---

-## 3. Analysis
+## 3.Identify False Positives
-### Step 1 – Validate Alerts
+### Step 1 – First glance
 - Check if the request contains:
-  - **Accessing what should not be accessed** (e.g., `/etc/passwd`).
+  - **Accessing what should not be accessed** (e.g., `/etc/passwd`,bak,conf files).
-  - **Containing what should not appear** (e.g., SQL commands, encoded payloads).
+  - **Containing what should not appear** (e.g., malicious SQL commands, encoded payloads).
+  - If one of them are ture, go Step 2, otherwise close the alert as false positive.

-### Step 2 – Identify False Positives
+### Step 2 – Analyze whether the attack is successful
-- Internal SQL queries misclassified as SQL injection.
-- Benign file uploads misclassified as malware.
-- VPN logins from outsourced teams.
-- Internal commands flagged by keyword rules.
+- Check if:
+- **There is a response**(code 200,300,even 500).
+- If yes,check
+- **Response of the attack query**(any reply to the attack is dangrous,e.g.,ipconfig,whoami,select top1 password from ...).
+-

 ### Step 3 – Confirm True Positives
 - **SQL injection** → look for SQL errors or DB response.